uvarc/courses/workshops/cli/partII.md

 	{n}	Preceeding item _n_ times
 	{n,m}	Preceeding item matched between _n_ and _m_ times

+This is not a comprehensive list.
 Wealth of information on Google!
 Spend some time understanding how to represent a pattern using regular expression.
 Practice!
 Practice!
 Practice!